-The Secretary of State for Energy and Climate Change is the designated national competent authority for PCIs in the UK.
-General enquiries on the TEN-E Regulation should be addressed to Nick Cooper, National Infrastructure Consents, email: email@example.com, telephone 0300 068 5687.
+The Secretary of State for Business, Energy & Industrial Strategy is the designated national competent authority for PCIs in the UK.
+General enquiries on the TEN-E Regulation should be addressed to Nick Cooper, National Infrastructure Consents, email: firstname.lastname@example.org, telephone 0300 068 5687.

 Marine Scotland, a directorate of the Scottish Executive is responsible for dealing with applications for consent under section 36 of the Electricity Act for offshore generating stations in Scottish waters.
 The Scottish Executive is responsible for dealing with application for consent made under the same legislative regime for generating projects onshore.

 Other consenting mechanisms

 BEIS also administers applications made under the Transport and Works Act 1992 in respect of energy-related projects in those UK territorial waters adjoining England.
 For similar developments adjacent to Wales, the National Assembly for Wales is the determining body.
 (NB: the Transport and Works Act does not apply in Scotland.)

 Environmental Impact Assessment Regulations (England & Wales)